A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 When building systems with machine-learning components, responsible engineers usually aim to version data, ML pipeline code, models, non-ML code, and possibly infrastructure configurations.

-On terminology: Revisions refer to versions of an artifact over time, where one revision succeeds another, traditionally identified through increasing numbers or a sequence of commits in a version control system.
+On terminology.
+Revisions refer to versions of an artifact over time, where one revision succeeds another, traditionally identified through increasing numbers or a sequence of commits in a version control system.
 Variants refer to versions of an artifact that exist in parallel, for example, models for different countries or two models deployed in an A/B test.
 Traditionally, variants are stored in branches or different files in a repository.
 Version is the general term that refers to both revisions and variants.
 Releases are select versions that are often given a special name and are chosen for deployment.
 Here, we care about all forms of versioning.

 Versioning Data-Science Code